Loading Pre-Trained Adapters¶

 We will go through the different arguments and their meaning one by one:

-• There could be multiple versions of the same adapter available.
-To load a specific version, use the version parameter.
+There could be multiple versions of the same adapter available as revisions in a Model Hub repository.
+To load a specific revision, use the

-• By default, the load_adapter() method will add the loaded adapter using the identifier string given as the first argument.
-To load the adapter using a custom name, we can use the load_as parameter.
+method will add the loaded adapter using the identifier string given as the first argument.
+To load the adapter using a custom name, we can use theload_as